Helpline Advice: Anal Glands

 Anal gland problems are seen more frequently in dogs than in cats.
 Problems develop when the anal gland is not properly emptied as the pet defecates.
 This may be due to your pet's stools being too small or too soft.
 When this occurs the fluid inside the anal gland sac becomes thick and blocks the gland.
 This is known as 'impaction'.

 Dogs and cats with anal gland issues need to be fed a diet with a high fibre content.
 This is because the fibre helps to increase the volume of the stools, which will then pass against the anal gland and stimulate secretion of scent.

 We recommend feeding dogs our OSCAR High Fibre Lite, or our OSCAR Pinnacle Plus.
 These foods are ideal if your dog needs joint care as they all contain glucosamine.
 Pinnacle+ is especially as it's also packed with glucosamine, chondroitin and MSM for optimum nutrition.

-For cats, we recommend OSCAR Adult Complete Turkey Lite.
+For cats, we recommend OSCAR Adult Cat Care Rich in Turkey.